togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 - Judged On: Monday stream
 - Themes: It has to be a topic anyone can interpret.
 Currently "Terminal Game Jam".
 - Language: Any language can be used to develop the submission
+- Project has to have a README file (note in here if you don't want the code on stream)

 Projects will be judged based on their creativity and relevance to the theme announced.
 The goal is to have fun and enjoy creating something,